spuchala/org-repos/README.md

 git clone https://github.com/spuchala/org-repos.git
 ```

-### 2. Generate a GitHub 'personal access token (PAT)' that will be used as a oAuth Bearer token in the project.
+### 2. Generate a GitHub 'personal access token (PAT)' that will be used as an oAuth Bearer token in the project.
 Steps in the link below.

 ```bash
 https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token